scharlau/Story_Generator/README.md

             " culminating in ACTION  where someone shouts 'QUOTE'."

 First round:
-Start by thinking about how you'd generate a ministory with Rails: what rests in the controller and what goes in the view.
+Start by thinking about how you'd generate a ministory with Rails based upon what you know from above:  what code goes in the controller and what goes in the view.
 Then start coding your solution until the time is up.

 Second round:
 If you have this running, then consider how you could generate, and then display multiple stories at the same time, which could be voted on by the viewer.
 You don't need to make the voting work.
 Just show multiple stories on the page.